uci-uav-forge/uavf_2023/README.md

 To kill any of the processes early, do ctrl+backslash(`\\`).
 This is necessary because a lot of our scripts don't respond to the normal `ctrl+c` interrupt signal.

+### Setting up with Docker

+1. make sure you're in the root of the repository
+2. `docker build -t my-uavf-image .` (you can replace `my-uavf-image` with whatever name you want)
+3. `docker run -it my-uavf-image /bin/bash`